xmaciek/starace/README.md

 ### Requirments:
 Linux, SDL 1.2

+### Mid-Long term goals:
+After porting to OpenGL 3.3 is done, move the OpenGL specific implementation to a separate library.
+This will allow implementing Vulkan backend.
+To follow Valve general advice, game engine should be unaware of rendering context.

-This project is under GNU GPLv3 license.
+###### This project is under GNU GPLv3 license.